Hispanophone: Mariana Islands

 The Mariana Islands (today split between the United States territory of Guam and the Commonwealth of the Northern Mariana Islands) were formerly governed as a part of the Spanish East Indies, and thus many Chamorros possess some degree of Spanish admixture.

 While most people living on these islands no longer speak Spanish, the native Chamorro language exhibits a noticeable Spanish influence in its vocabulary.
 Many Chamorros have also preserved Hispanic cultural elements such as fiestas, cockfighting, and the Catholic faith despite having integrated with the American way of life.

 Spanish surnames are still prevalent on Guam, it is spoken by Catholic people and Puerto Ricans, and the custom of women keeping their maiden names after marriage is a both byproduct of Spanish culture on these islands as well as the matrilineal structure of indigenous Chamorro culture.

 Antarctica

 In Antarctica, there are only two civilian localities and both are inhabited primarily by native Spanish speakers.
 One of them is the Argentine Fortín Sargento Cabral, which has 66 inhabitants.
 The other is the Chilean town of Villa Las Estrellas, which has a population of 150 inhabitants in summer and 80 inhabitants in winter.
 In each of them there is a school where students study and do research in Spanish.
 The Orcadas Base, an Argentine scientific station, is the oldest base in all of Antarctica still in operation and the oldest with a permanent population (since 1907).

-It is also worth noting the role played by the different scientific bases in Antarctica belonging to Hispanic countries:
+The following countries operate scientific bases in Antarctica: